Creative ways to use “liquid gold” organic argan oil for its hair, skin, and beauty benefitsPosted on August 6, 2019 Written by: 100% PURE®

 Stretch Mark Minimizer

 While stretch marks are genetically unavoidable (boo!), you can still work to lighten their appearance once they’ve arrived.
 During pregnancy, weight loss or gain, or any rapid growth, skin becomes stretched and creates small tears in the upper layers of skin.
 These ‘stretch’ marks are dark in color at first, but fade into scars over time.

 Now this is one we’re really excited about!
-Just like turning powder eye shadow into eyeliner with primer, you can use Argan oil with powder blush to create a creamier blush formula.
+Just like turning powder eye shadow into eyeliner with primer, you can use argan oil with powder blush to create a creamier blush formula.
 Simply choose your signature shade of powder blush, and start by carving out a small piece from the blush pan.
-Gently break it apart with the bottom of a stippling brush (you’ll use this in a sec) until it’s become a fine powder, then mix in a small dab of Argan oil.
+Gently break it apart with the bottom of a stippling brush (you’ll use this in a sec) until it’s become a fine powder, then mix in a small dab of argan oil.
 Blend until you get a puddle of creamy, pigmented blush!
 Using your fingers, applying to cheeks and blend gently.
 To avoid streaking, take your stippling brush and use the outer bristles to diffuse and fully blend the cream blush into cheeks for a natural, flushed glow.

 Are you essential-oil-obsessed?
 You’re not alone!
 The essential oils market has experienced a massive boom in popularity (and availability) thanks to social media, and some of these oils can have great benefits for skin.
 To use essential oils on the skin, you’ll need to dilute them with a carrier oil that makes them safe to use on your precious dermis.
-Argan oil is 50ml, which means you should add no more than 15 drops of your desired essential oil.
+Argan oil is a shoe-in choice for its ability to reduce inflammation, battle free radicals, and pack a punch of skin conditioning.

 DIY Scrub Base

 Argan oil is good for all skin types, so it’s the perfect choice for your DIY body scrub moisture base.
 With the holidays just months away, it’s time to thinking about DIY gifts!
 Argan oil is a tried-and-true multitasking tool for your DIY beauty arsenal.
-Every scrub needs an oil-to-exfoliant ration, and we think Argan oil is a shoe-in candidate for leaving skin soft and hydrated.
+Every scrub needs an oil-to-exfoliant ration, and we think argan oil is a shoe-in candidate for leaving skin soft and hydrated.

-Hard-working hands and nails need lots of TLC, and we think Argan oil is the perfect non-greasy oil for the job.
-When it comes to self-care, rubbing a few drops of Argan oil into cuticles and hands, after a manicure or hard day at work, is nothing short of easy.
+Hard-working hands and nails need lots of TLC, and we think argan oil is the perfect non-greasy oil for the job.
+When it comes to self-care, rubbing a few drops of argan oil into cuticles and hands, after a manicure or hard day at work, is nothing short of easy.
 You won’t get the slippery after-effects of lotion or heavier oils, that prevent you from getting on with your day.

-Dab a drop of Argan oil onto lips for enhanced moisture and soft, supple skin.
+Dab a drop of argan oil onto lips for enhanced moisture and soft, supple skin.
 Perfect as part of a post-lip scrub routine, or even pre-lipstick or lip gloss.
 Just be sure to blend gently with your fingers until it has been absorbed into lips.
 Don’t be worried about it getting in your mouth; Argan oil is a staple in traditional Moroccan cuisine, and has tons of antioxidant benefits!
 So, we consider this lip softening hack a win-win.